jmahabal/name-letter-distribution/README.md

 ### Testing

 I use Jest to test, but I only have unit tests for one function at the moment.
 For a more important application I would also want to test more fully, including function that manipulate the DOM.
 You can run the test suite via `yarn test`.

+### Improvements

+There are a ton of things I'd like to implement (apart from completing the functionality of the site and clearing any technical debt):

+* Code split to decrease the javascript bundle size
+* Build the CSS into its own file, instead of piggybacking off of the javascript